Frodsham: Religion

-Local government arrangements
+Governance

 Frodsham lies within the administrative area of Cheshire West and Chester Council.
-Two councillors are elected from the Frodsham ward to serve on that Council.
-The Frodsham ward has the same boundaries as the Town's own parish boundaries.
-The current Councillors are Cllr Chris Basey and Cllr Lynn Riley, both Conservatives, who were both elected to serve until the 2023 Local Government Elections for Cheshire West and Chester.
+Two councillors are elected from the Frodsham ward to serve on that council.
+The Frodsham ward has the same boundaries as the town's own parish boundaries.

 Frodsham Town Council is the local council or parish council for Frodsham.
 This council is made up of 16 councillors.
 The town councillors are elected from one of four parish wards called Waterside Ward, Lakes Ward, Overton & Five Crosses Ward and Castle Park Ward.
 Four councillors are elected from each ward.
 These town councillors are elected to serve four-year terms of office, the most recent elections being on 7 May 2015.
-If any vacancy occurs during the four-year term 10 local parishioners from the relevant ward can require a by-election to be held, otherwise the other town councillors can co-opt an eligible person to be a councillor.
+If any vacancy occurs during the four-year term, ten local parishioners from the relevant ward can require a by-election to be held, otherwise the other town councillors can co-opt an eligible person to be a councillor.
 The last by-election occurred in September 2013 in West ward.
 The last co-option occurred in September 2011 in North ward.

 The then Frodsham Parish Council resolved to style itself a town in 1992.
-From 1992 to May 2012 the chairman of the council has served as the Town Mayor but using the courtesy title of 'Mayor of Frodsham'.
-However, strictly, the chairman is only entitled to be known as 'town mayor'.
+From 1992 to 2012 the chairman of the council served as the town mayor but using the courtesy title of 'Mayor of Frodsham'.
+However, strictly, the chairman was only entitled to be known as 'town mayor'.

-In April 2012 the council resolved to split the roles of chairman and Mayor of Frodsham and separate votes are now held for each position.
-The council also resolved to create a convention offering the mayorship to the councillor who had served the longest since last being Mayor, or having been first elected regardless of any political or personal affiliations.
+In April 2012, the council resolved to split the roles of chairman and mayor, and separate votes are now held for each position.
+The council also resolved to create a convention offering the mayorship to the councillor who had served the longest since last being mayor, or having been first elected regardless of any political or personal affiliations.

 Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.
+Frodsham's proximity to North Wales means that BBC Wales and ITV Cymru Wales can also be received from the Moel-y-Parc TV transmitter.

+Local radio stations are BBC Radio Merseyside, Capital North West & Wales, Heart North West, Smooth Radio North West, and Dee Radio.

+The town's local newspaper is the Chester and District Standard.

-In November 2014 Frodsham made national headlines due to a hoax in which it was claimed that actor William Shatner would be turning on the town's Christmas lights.
+In November 2014, Frodsham made national headlines due to a hoax in which it was claimed that actor William Shatner would be turning on the town's Christmas lights.
 A Twitter account, @Frodshamxmas, having spent the preceding weeks presenting itself as (though never directly claiming to be) the official social media account for the town's festivities, tweeted that the Star Trek actor would be making an appearance.
 Several local news outlets, local councillors and the local MP unwittingly retweeted the claims until Shatner issued a tweet confirming them to be false.
 The perpetrator(s) of the hoax have never come forward.